-This metric is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-Avoiding medical emergencies is one way to gauge the well-being of patients during rehabilitation.
+This metric is a measure of the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+Avoiding emergency medical situations is one way to measure patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This metric measures the percentage of short-term care residents who experienced functional improvements, such as with activities of daily living.
-Many in the industry argue this is a reasonable measure of rehabilitation performance.
+This datapoint measures the percent of short-term care residents that experienced functional improvements, such as with activities of daily living.
+Some experts believe this is a measure of a nursing home's rehabilitation performance.

 - Haywood Regional Medical CenterAcute Care Hospitals 5.99 miles away262 Leroy George Drive Clyde North Carolina 28721Government - Hospital District or Authority(828) 456-7311